wework/speccy/README.md

-    -r, --rules [ruleFile]  use this multiple times to select multiple rules files -s, --skip [ruleName]   use this multiple times to skip specific rules -h, --help              output usage information
+    -r, --rules [ruleFile]  use this multiple times to select multiple rules files -s, --skip [ruleName]   use this multiple times to skip specific rules -u, --url [ruleURL]     use this multiple times to select multiple rules from URLs -h, --help              output usage information
 ```